Cohere-Labs-Community/j-lens-bias/Week 1/week1.md

 ## Submission

-Submit your work as a Jupyter notebook using the following naming convention:
+Submit your work as a notebook in week1/submissions folder using the following naming convention:

 `username_week_1.ipynb`